-If the macula of the eye, which is located in the center of the
+If the macula of the eye, which is located in the center of the retina, becomes

-When the macula is damaged in an older patient
+the macula is damaged in an older patient it is known as age-related

-This may include blurry central vision, black spots in the center of vision, light
+blurry central vision, black spots in the center of vision, light

 sensitivity and colors may seem faded.

 Dry age-related macular degeneration is the more common condition.

 There are no treatments for this condition, but magnifiers and

 tasks.
 Research has found that certain vitamins, antioxidants,